ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 For a client to fully participate in STH Pollination, and have this mechanism detect attacks against it, the client must have a mechanism to safely perform Proof Fetching in a privacy preserving manner.
-The client may pollinate STHs it recieeves without performing Proof Fetching, but we do not consider this option in this section.
+The client may pollinate STHs it receives without performing Proof Fetching, but we do not consider this option in this section.

 HTTPS Servers must deploy software (although, as in the case with SCT Feedback